willpearse/stancon-2024-pglmm/README.md

    c. ...build it from there
 5. Question 2 is all about competition among species.
 Can you fit those models
 6. Question 3 is all about co-evolution among groups (host vs. viruses).
 Can you fit those models?

+## Licence

+The PDF ([`pglmm-paper.pdf`](https://github.com/willpearse/stancon-2024-pglmm/blob/main/pglmm-paper.pdf)) and R script ([`pglmm-script.R`](https://github.com/willpearse/stancon-2024-pglmm/blob/main/pglmm-script.R)) are published elsewhere and licensing information is available from the publisher ([Oikos](https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/oik.08048)).
+All other materials here are under the MIT Licence (see `LICENSE` file in this repo).